 The importance of being proactive

-With all mental health conditions, the faster you seek help the faster you can recover.
+With all mental health conditions, the faster you seek help for mental health problems in pregnancy, the faster you can recover.
 So, for all these reasons, getting on top of these conditions before the arrival of the baby is best.
-After all, once the baby arrives, there will be many other adjustments to deal with, including meeting the needs of the new baby and the potential lack of sleep.
+After all, once the baby arrives, there will be many other adjustments to deal with.
+This includes meeting the needs of the new baby and the potential lack of sleep.